Frequently Asked Questions: Your Involvement

 Please also indicate whether (and in what manner) I may list you among the contributors to irishtune.info (see below).
 Please make checks payable to "Alan Ng."

 To date your shopping trips and donations have paid a much-appreciated portion of the Web server fees I pay.
-A few times there was even enough left over to acquire a few CDs to fill coverage gaps, and those are legally the property of irishtune.info (which may someday get non-profit tax status).
-I have filed US tax forms for irishtune.info since tax year 2003 in order to show that I do not personally profit from your donations.
+In recent years there has even been enough left over to acquire a few CDs to fill coverage gaps, and those are legally the property of irishtune.info (which may someday get non-profit tax status).
+I have filed US tax forms for irishtune.info since tax year 2003 in order to show that I do not personally profit or get paid from any of the income to irishtune.info.
 If you would like a copy before you make a donation, just let me know.
 In case you wonder how on earth I find time to do all this unpaid work: I support my family with a less-than-full-time day job so that I have time for music and irishtune.info.

-More ways you can support irishtune.info are listed below on this page.
+More ways you can support irishtune.info are listed further below on this page.

 Who has supported this site?